NAVIGATION: Medical Students | Physician Salaries | USMLE | MCAT | Nursing Jobs | CME Online | Medical PDA Software | Student Loans

 How do I get a travel nursing job position?

 Large medical facilities advertise directly for nurses.
-However, the easiest way of finding a position is to sign up with a nursing recruiter.
+However, the easiest way of finding a position is to sign up with a nursing recruiter or travel nursing agency.
 The big benefit is that you can get several, well-targeted options and a guaranteed minimum quality of living conditions.
 The recruiter takes a good-sized fee, so your compensation might be lower than it otherwise would be, but it is usually worth it to get the best nursing job opportunities with very little searching.

 How do nursing licenses work across states?